Sosnovoborsk, Krasnoyarsk Krai

 Sosnovoborsk (Сосновобо́рск) is a town in Krasnoyarsk Krai, Russia, located on the right bank of the Yenisei River, 20 km northeast of Krasnoyarsk.
 Sosnovoborsk is the quickest growing town in Krasnoyarsk region and is a part of Krasnoyarsk metro area.

 History

-It was founded in 1971 as a working settlement in connection with the construction of the Krasnoyarsk plant of automobile and tractor trailers and semi-trailers.
-Since 1973 it has been called Sosnovoborsk; The name is motivated by the pine forests (Russian: Sosnovy bor) surrounding the village.
-For some time it was part of the Leninsky district of the city of Krasnoyarsk.
+It was founded in 1971 as a working settlement in connection with the construction of the Krasnoyarsk Automobile Trailers Plant (Krasnoyarsk Plant for Automobile and Tractor Trailers and Semi-Trailers).
+Since 1973 it has been called Sosnovoborsk; the name refers to the pine forests (Russian: sosnovy bor) surrounding the settlement.
+For some time, it was part of the Leninsky District of Krasnoyarsk.
 It was granted town status in 1985.

-In 1970, the government decided to build the largest trailer plant for KamAZ vehicles in the Krasnoyarsk region.
-At the same time, the construction of Sosnovoborsk began.
-The first director of the plant was Yuri Ivanovich Matveev, who later became the first honorary citizen of the city.
-Currently, the city has little developed infrastructure, as the city continues to be built.
+In 1970, the Soviet government decided to build a large plant for the production of trailers and semi-trailers for KamAZ vehicles near Krasnoyarsk.
+At the same time, construction of the settlement that would become Sosnovoborsk began.
+The first director of the plant was Yuri Ivanovich Matveev, who later became the city's first honorary citizen.
+The city has continued to develop and expand since its foundation.